-There is a band activity fee due at band camp ($190 for returning members, $210 for new members).
+There is a band activity fee due at band camp ($175 for returning members, $200 for new members).
 Additional costs may include a flip folder (which you probably already have), marching shoes, and dry cleaning during the season.
-Information on these fees will be available to interested band members in the summer.
-The band provides meals on game days, all travel expenses, and a variety of Adidas apparel as part of our sharp image!
-Are there any KU Band scholarships available?
+Information on these fees will be available to band members in the summer.
+The band provides meals on game days, all travel expenses, and a variety of adidas apparel as part of our sharp image!

 The University of Kansas Office of Admissions and Scholarships offers various scholarships.
 For more information, please visit their website ».